phorton1/fusionAddIns-pyJoints/docs/details.md

   parameters to the call (min, max, default, etc) must be passed in Fusion's **internal units** ... cm, radians, and kgs.
-So, when creating a 'degrees' float slider, even though you told Fusion the units weer 'deg' in the ctor, you must map the minimum and maximum values to radians before passing them to the same ctor.
+So, when creating a 'degrees' float slider, even though you told Fusion the units were 'deg' in the ctor, you must map the minimum and maximum values to radians before passing them to the same ctor.
 Although not impossible, this is seen by me as onerous to the pyJoints script writer,